LOADING ...

 And going half tight

-I his words of kindness close to me
+I kept his of kindness close to me

 And the we loved